Warning :

 • It is a good way to identify and fix issues before auditors or regulators come onsite

-At a high level, assessment and testing types can be grouped into three:
+At a high level, assessment, and testing types can be grouped into three:

-Assessment (yellow post-it) – Security and risk assessments are performed typically following a standard (like ISO27000, NIST CSF, PCI, etc.) and primarily focus on a review of the organization, policies, procedures, and practices.
+Security and risk assessments are performed typically following a standard (like ISO27000, NIST CSF, PCI, etc.) and primarily focus on a review of the organization, policies, procedures, and practices.
 There is more focus on having documented practices and evidence to demonstrate your controls are in place for a period of time.
-Primary assessment tools are interviews with management, review of documentation, inspection of systems and evidence.
-Depending on the assessors, some may also include technical testing of controls.
+Primary assessment tools are interviews with management, review of documentation, and inspection of systems and evidence.

 • Enterprise Risk Assessment